pygame-community/pygame-ce/docs/reST/c_api/event.rst

 Header file: src_c/include/pygame.h

-.. c:type:: pgEventData

-   Struct holding information about the event object.

-   .. c:member:: int type

-      The event type code.

-   .. c:member:: PyObject* dict

-      Dict object of the event, might be NULL.

 .. c:function:: PyObject* pgEvent_GetType(void)

    Return a python class that is currently set to be the event class